rejeep/f.el/README.md

 ### f-same? `(path-a path-b)`

-Return t if PATH-A and PATH-b are references to same file.
+Return t if PATH-A and PATH-B are references to same file.

 Aliases: `f-same-p f-equal? f-equal-p`